 Cornea & External Diseases Specialist, Ophthalmologist

-**Attention new patients and annual exams: please use the Zocdoc app to select My Account; Insurance Card; upload photo of your card; the Zocdoc website insurance list is not complete.If you would like a sooner appointment please call our office directly.** Gentle medical eye exams with a kind, thoughtful physician and advanced imaging technology.
+**Please use the Zocdoc APP to select My Account; Insurance Card; upload photo of your insurance card**; we are only in some BUT NOT ALL versions of Aetna/BCBS/Cigna/Oxford/UHC plans; please call our receptionist at 212 500 1148 for any questions; we will send you our own medical history forms, so please do not fill out the Zocdoc medical history.
+In-network with BCBS United Nations employee plan and GHI PPO.
+Gentle medical eye exams with a kind, thoughtful physician and advanced imaging technology.
 Kichiemon Asoma speaks Japanese and English fluently.
 He went to college at Columbia University and graduated in 1999 majoring in neuroscience.
 He went to medical school and did his residency SUNY Downstate where he won the Excellence in Ophthalmology award 3 years in a row from 2003 to 2005 and was selected to be Chief Resident.
 Scholarship winner from Japanese Medical Society of America in 2003 and 2004.
 Currently Dr. Asoma is also a Clinical Assistant Professor teaching residents at SUNY.
-Dr. Asoma and Dr. Hayashi have been working together in the ophthalmology office and also on community service projects for years. *** Most insurance plans accepted.
-Please call the office if you do not see your plan listed *** He is board certified in ophthalmology, and also has specialized training in Laser Refractive Eye Surgery (LASIK, PRK, LASEK) and corneal transplants, both traditional and new thin-laser DSAEK.
+Dr. Asoma and Dr. Hayashi have been working together in the ophthalmology office and also on community service projects for years.
+He is board certified in ophthalmology, and also has specialized training in Laser Refractive Eye Surgery (LASIK, PRK, LASEK) and corneal transplants, both traditional and new thin-laser DSAEK.
 Dr. Asoma also helps patients with dry tired irritated eyes, red eyes, glaucoma, diabetes, growths on the eyes, glasses and contact lens prescriptions, styes, allergies, early macular degeneration.
 Though he is an excellent surgeon, he knows the importance of preventative eye care and careful planning.
-He has always had a positive helpful attitude - even before going to Columbia University, he reached Eagle Scout - the highest attainable rank among the Boy Scouts of America.

 - Cornea & External Diseases Specialist